vismay1001/vismay1001/README.md

 ---

-### 🗂️ PES Version Control System (C)
+### 🗂️ PES Version Control System (As a academic project)
 - Implemented a simplified version control system
 - Worked on indexing, commit tracking, and file state management

 ---